Wedhus Gembel is a spectacular cross-cultural collaboration between Snuff Puppets and independent artists from Yogyakarta, Indonesia.

 The show is a parable about the cycle of life, the destructive power of nature and the nature of duality; from destruction, there is creation, from chaos there is harmony.

 Wedhus Gembel tells the age-old story of a young couple who wish to have a child.
-The couple pray and make offerings to the sacred mountain.
-Eventually their prayers are answered.
+The couple prays and makes offerings to the sacred mountain.
+Eventually, their prayers are answered.
 A baby appears from the fiery volcano and is welcomed by the couple but its grotesque appearance terrifies the villagers.
 Strange things begin to happen in the village …

 “Wedhus Gembel is an affirmation of the power of cross-cultural collaboration.
 Creation of the production began in 2009, a unique experience that took Snuff Puppets deep into the amazing artistic, cultural and mystical life of Java.
 Together we created this large scale spectacle with a mountain that volcanically erupts, a monster that devours the whole cast, magical singing, trances, classical and contemporary puppetry, mask and dance theatre.” – Andy Freer, Snuff Puppets’ Artistic Director